The Allen School's Ph.D. process consists of three main components: coursework, research, and thesis preparation. Each Ph.D. student:

 Coursework requirements for scheduling the General Exam (i.e., completion of Breadth coursework):

 - Successful completion of at least five (5) Breadth Courses, including courses from at least three (3) of the four (4) Groups by the end of the student’s third year in the program (and before scheduling the General Exam).
-An exception to this timeline may be granted through a General Exam deadline extension petition (use this General Exam extension form if you have two (2) advisors).
 Students may waive at at most one of these courses.
 And;

 - Completion of at least 18 graded 500-level credits at the University of Washington.

 Overall Degree Requirements

 - 90 credits overall with a cumulative GPA of 3.0, At least:

 - 60 of these credits must be earned at the University of Washington prior to scheduling the General Exam.

 - 40 credits must be in 500 level courses or above.

 - 27 credits must be Computer Science 800 (dissertation).

 - 45 credits minimum must be from the Computer Science & Engineering curriculum.